AAPL Stock: A Simple Trend Line

 This price chart has frequented many of my previous Apple publications because it contains an indicator that was essential in confirming my bullish bias on this investment.

-This indicator is found in the lower panel and it is labeled MACD.
-MACD is an acronym for moving average convergence/divergence.
-This indicator is a trend-following momentum indicator that uses the crossing of signal lines to distinguish between bullish and bearish momentum.
-The direction of the cross determines whether bullish or bearish momentum is influencing the direction AAPL stock is trading in.
+This indicator is found in the lower panel of the above chart, and is labeled “MACD,” which is an acronym for moving average convergence/divergence.
+This indicator is a trend-following momentum indicator that uses the crossing of signal-lines to distinguish between bullish and bearish momentum.
+The direction of the cross determines whether bullish or bearish momentum is influencing the direction in which AAPL stock is trading.

 The MACD indicator has an impeccable track record of correctly confirming whether the Apple stock price is set to advance or decline.
-In 2009, 2014, and 2016, a bullish MACD cross was generated prior to a sustainable run in the stock price.
-The same can be said about a bearish cross that confirmed a correction in the stock price was set to take course.
+In 2009, 2014, and 2016, bullish MACD crosses were generated prior to sustainable runs in the stock price.
+The same can be said about a bearish cross which confirmed that a correction in the stock price was set to take course.

 These bullish and bearish indications have been generated as Apple has been oscillating inside a very large ascending channel.
 This ascending channel has effectively defined the entire bullish advance in this investment since the financial crisis concluded.
 As long as Apple stock continues to trade within this channel, the long-term secular bull market in this investment is set to continue.
 This channel is very well defined, making it a perfect candidate to swing trade this investment when the opportunity presents itself.